 Operational-related impacts could include operation of new facilities, operational changes at existing facilities, or natural and working land management activities.
 Potential impacts associated with the 2022 Scoping Plan's reasonably foreseeable compliance responses are described in detail below.
-Long-term effects on geology and soils may be related to the low carbon fuels actions; improvements to oil and gas facilities actions; manure management actions; forest, shrubland, and grassland management actions; and agricultural actions.
+Long-term effects on geology and soils may be related to the low carbon fuels actions; mineral extraction activities related to renewable energy and vehicle electrification actions; improvements to oil and gas facilities actions; manure management actions; forest, shrubland, and grassland management actions; and agricultural actions.
 Impacts related to actions not discussed below are addressed above in the discussion of Impact 7.a.
 See the introduction to Section 4.B for additional information related to the approach to the environmental impact analysis.